gouthamrangarajan/Asp.Net/SignalR+BackgroundService/readme.md

 };
 ```

-- Sample UI done using Vue js and Tailwind CSS
+- Sample UI done using Vite, Vue js and Tailwind CSS

 Once Authentication is achieved the design can be depicted using below \
 ![design image](https://github.com/gouthamrangarajan/Asp.Net/blob/master/SignalR%2BBackgroundService/Authentication.png)